SynapseIP Help

 Saved Alerts:Save search criteria and receive notifications when new patents and publications match those specific filters

 Example Use Cases: Ongoing competitive monitoring, prior art searches, freedom-to-operate and clearance analysis, and staying current with AI/ML IP as it relates to specific technology areas.
-Graphs provide visual guides on trends across the AI/ML IP landscape.
+Graphs provide visual guides on trends across the AI/ML IP domain.

 IP Overview